This is a story about a chance encounter at a travel blogger’s networking event. As with every story, there are two sides! Read Rosie’s version here.

-Talking to Rosie was one of those weird moments when you meet someone for the first time only to discover you kind of already know each other.
-To everything I said, Rosie responded with me too!
+Talking to Rosie was one of those it really is a small world moments.
 As a third culture kid, it’s impossible to talk about traveling without mentioning my international upbringing.
-So I was saying how I went to many different schools, me too! that I lived in the Netherlands, me too! went to an International school, me too! and when I mentioned the names of the girls in my class, me too!
+Yet, everything I said, Rosie responded with me too!
+I was saying how I went to many different schools, me too! that I lived in the Netherlands, me too! went to an International school, me too! and when I mentioned the names of the girls in my class, me too!

 It turns out that Rosie joined my exact same class just days after I left.
 She told me she remembered hearing my name from her classmates, which made me so happy to hear.
 Leaving a school is never easy, I’ve done it enough times to know, but that was one of the hardest for me to leave.
 Important friendships I had forged over the past three years vanished into thin air.
 That Rosie knew my name from her classmates really touched me because it meant that they had missed me too.